MBilalQureshi/python-data-structures/README.md

 list.sort(key=None, reverse=False)	Sort the items of the list in place list.reverse()	Reverse the elements of the list in place. list.copy()	Return a copy of the list.
 Equivalent to a[:].

+## Python Tuples
+Unlike a list, it is not changeable
+It can contain duplicate items.
+Those items can be of different types such as strings, integers, floats or even another tuple.
+Creating a tuple is referred to as packing.
+So when you want to get the values back, it is referred to as unpacking.
+It is also possible to get a value with indexing.
+So why choose a tuple over a list?
+As it is not changeable, it can be used where you have a constant set of values.
+Tuples are also more memory efficient